openrndr/orx/orx-jvm/orx-axidraw/README.md

 Enable `fills occlude strokes` and increase margin value to hide elements near the borders of the paper.

-Click `save` before plotting and choose where you want to save your SVG file.
+Click `save` to save your SVG file.
-Click `plot` and choose the SVG file you want to plot using the current settings.
+Click `plot` to plot the visible design using the current settings.
+A [2D camera](https://guide.openrndr.org/extensions/camera2D.html) is enabled by default to place your design on the paper.

-If one presses the hardware pause button, one can click `resume plotting` to continue.
+Click `resume plotting` after pressing the hardware pause button (or including a pause command on a layer) to continue.

 If `preview` is enabled when plotting a plotting-time estimate will be shown.